Understanding pain & inflammation support

 Now that consumers and regulators are looking past the THC-heavy reputation of cannabis, the therapeutic capacity of the plant is coming into focus, and the stigma around marijuana is shedding.
 In a Brightfield Group study, 90 percent of those surveyed said they would buy CBD-only products derived from marijuana.
 The study also found that interest and application of CBD is intergenerational.
 While millennials and Gen X mostly use it to manage anxiety, baby boomers cite age-related inflammation and chronic pain as their motivation to use CBD.

-In addition to CBD and THC–both which have analgesic ability–full spectrum hemp contains additional cannabinoids and terpenes which can be beneficial against pain.
+In addition to CBD and THC–both of which have analgesic properties–full and broad-spectrum hemp contains additional cannabinoids and terpenes which can be beneficial against pain.
 Cannabichromene (CBC) and CBG are the third and fourth most prevalent cannabinoids in cannabis, both found to work as anti-inflammatories.
 CBG in particular has shown analgesic effects that are stronger than THC’s.

-Even terpenes may help to reduce pain.
+Even terpenes may help quell pain.
 Myrcene, the terpene responsible for cannabis’ unique scent, has its own analgesic properties.
 Other myrcene-rich plants include hops, rosemary, frankincense, and cardamom.

 Nature has many known and surely many unknown analgesic plants.
-This includes cannabis, but also chilli peppers, willow bark, german chamomile, arnica, and lavender.
-By using these herbs and plants, you can help to tone your ECS and work toward alleviating pain and reducing inflammation.
-Our Unwind Body Butter has chamomile, lavender, arnica, and is infused with our full-spectrum CBD oil, offering a targeted dose of pain relief to areas that need it.
+This includes cannabis, but also chili peppers, willow bark, german chamomile, arnica, and lavender.
+By using these herbs and plants, you can help to tone your ECS and work toward alleviating pain and easing inflammation.

-Dealing with pain is not a quick or all-encompassing fix, and you should always consult your doctor before you undergo self-treatment.
-However, the more care you provide your body, the more opportunity it has to return the favor–and your body will always prefer natural options over artificial.
+Dealing with pain is not a quick or all-encompassing fix.
+You should always consult your doctor before you undergo self-treatment.